 Bible Book of Daniel, Part 8 - Chapters 10 & 11

-We now come to Daniel’s fourth and final vision, at the age of ninety – the most detailed one.
+We now come to Daniel’s third and final vision, at the approximate age of ninety – the most detailed one.

-The key aspects come out in chapter eleven (and then the final chapter twelve here), with chapter ten being the setting on how he first received this vision and the angelic and spiritual input for this.
+The key aspects of this come out in chapter eleven (and then leading into the final chapter twelve here), with chapter ten being the setting of how he first received this vision and the angelic and spiritual input for this.
 Therefore, both chapters ten and eleven are covered in this section.

-It’s 536 BC, and three years into the Medo-Persian rule after Babylon through King Cyrus; Jews had started to go back to Jerusalem to rebuild the city a few years earlier after Cyrus’s decree.
-However, many Jews still remained, and those who had gone were struggling.
+It’s 536 BC and three years into the Medo-Persian rule through King Cyrus, after Babylon.
+The Jews had started to return to Jerusalem and rebuild the city a few years earlier after Cyrus’s decree.
+However, many Jews remained in Babylon, and those who had gone to Jerusalem were struggling with opposition.

 “In the third year of Cyrus king of Persia a thing was revealed unto Daniel,” – Daniel 10:1a

-This will have affected Daniel, who was in a three-week fast at the Passover time of year.
-He had travelled around 35 miles outside Babylon near the river Tigris with some other Jews celebrating this.
+This will have affected Daniel, who sought God again for understanding and help.
+He was in a three-week fast at this Passover time of year, and had travelled around 35 miles outside Babylon near the river Tigris with some other Jews celebrating this.

 “In those days I Daniel was mourning three full weeks.
 I ate no pleasant bread, neither came flesh nor wine in my mouth, neither did I anoint myself at all, till three whole weeks were fulfilled.” – Daniel 10:2-3

-He then sees a heavenly figure that is described like Christ, the Son of God, elsewhere in Scripture (Ezekiel 1:24-28 & Revelation 1:13-18):
+He then sees a heavenly figure that is described like Christ, the Son of God, elsewhere in Scripture (Ezekiel 1:24-28, Daniel 3 & Revelation 1:13-18):

 “Then I lifted up mine eyes, and looked, and behold a certain man clothed in linen, whose loins were girded with fine gold of Uphaz: His body also was like the beryl, and his face as the appearance of lightning, and his eyes as lamps of fire, and his arms and his feet like in colour to polished brass, and the voice of his words like the voice of a multitude.” – Daniel 10:5-6

-Although others with Daniel didn’t see this vision, it’s interesting how they still fled in fear – probably sensing that this was a serious spiritual moment:
+Although others with Daniel didn’t see this vision, they still fled in fear – probably sensing that this was a significant spiritual moment:

 “And I Daniel alone saw the vision: for the men that were with me saw not the vision; but a great quaking fell upon them, so that they fled to hide themselves.” – Daniel 10:7

 Daniel remains, but he clearly has no energy and is tired, ending up with him sleeping face-down.
-Three weeks of fasting and such an experience with the Son of God making others flee, obviously takes it toll on Daniel:
+Three weeks of fasting and such an experience with the Son of God (which makes others flee) obviously takes its toll on Daniel: